gouldsonium/lorerim-wiki/_support/known-issues.md

 - Staff of Magnus Bug: Can't equip it immediately sometimes.
 Storing it in the quest item storage (press shift while hovering over it) and retrieving it from the mcm menu will fix this.

 - ENB "issue": Odd reflections and/or glow on materials.
 Using COC commands a lot or alt-tabbing during loading screens can cause dynamic cubemaps to get wonky.
 If you start having texture oddities, just exit the game and clear your overwrite folder.

 - Potions Require Bottles: It might seem like your game freezes when you run out of potions.
 It doesn't.
 Just press the space bar.

 - Serving Time.
 It might seem like your game is frozen.
 It isn't.
 Requiem just makes serving time take forever.
 Go grab coffee.

 - Lighting Crash: Game CAN CRASH when too many lights are on.
 Wearing too many lanterns, light backpacks, etc make this more common.

+- Achivements: While most achivements can be unlocked while playing Lorerim, some are broken due to mods changing the core game logic which triggers them.
+Confirmed unobtainable achievements as of Lorerim 4.0 are Werewolf Mastered and Oblivion Walker.